 After a year of dating, Kristin and I got married and had the opportunity to start a youth ministry at a church plant in the Oklahoma City area.
 We served there for three years while I completed my Bachelor’s degree in International Relations from the University of Central Oklahoma.
 After graduation, Kristin and I felt God leading us to a transition.
 We ended up moving to a small town just outside of Akron, Ohio where we worked at a mid-sized non-denominational church while I worked on my Master’s of Divinity from North Park Theological Seminary.
 During our time in Ohio God blessed us with our first son, Emerson.

-In 2011 we moved to Little Rock to be on staff at Fellowship Bible Church where I currently serve as the Lead Student Pastor for Fellowship’s Student Ministries department.
+In 2011 we moved to Little Rock to be on staff at Fellowship Bible Church where I currently serve as the Executive Pastor of Family Ministries.
 In 2013 I completed a Master’s of Nonprofit Leadership degree and we welcomed our second son, Micah, into our family.